swcarpentry/DEPRECATED-bc/git/intermediate/01-conversational-git.md

 ```

 Uh-oh.  `git log`, by default,
-only tells us the history of our current revision..
+only tells us the history of our current revision.

 Don't worry, we only need to add
 the `--all` flag,